-If you are new to blogging (or even if you have been blogging for some time), images matter.
-In fact, they matter A LOT (read more about How to Make Your Pin to Viral).
+If you are new to blogging (or even if you have been blogging for some time), images matter, in fact, they matter A LOT (read more about How to Make Your Pingo Viral).

 The image on your post sets the tone for your article.
 It should draw the reader in so he or she wants to read more.
 You want it to be intriguing and captivating.

-Before you take the time to find photos, it is important that you understand the legal terms associate with using stock photos – or free images.
+Before you take the time to find photos, it is essential that you understand the legal terms associated with using stock photos – or free images.

-Public Domain.
-When you find images in the public domain, it means that these are works who’s copyrights have expired or who’s creator has relinquished rights to that image.
+When you find images in the public domain, it means that these are works whose copyrights have expired or who’s creator has relinquished rights to that image.
 This means you can use them for either personal or commercial use.

-The only exception to the free for all use policy is that if the photo is of a recognizable person (i.e. celebrity), you may still need to get that person’s permission to use the photo.
+The only exception to the free for all use policy is that if the photo is of a recognizable person (i.e., celebrity), you may still need to get that person’s permission to use the picture.
 There may be a release assigned with the image.
-If in doubt, make sure you review the license agreement which is included with the image.
+If in doubt, make sure you review the license agreement so you know for certain.

-Creative Commons.
-When photographers license their images under Creative Commons (CC), he or she can choose how their images will be used by specifying a particular CC license.
+When photographers license their images under Creative Commons (CC), he or she can choose how their images can be used by specifying a particular CC license.
 There are two difference licenses.
 One is a CC0 license, which means the owner has relinquished all rights.
 The other license is a CC 2.0, which requires attribution to the owner be included.

 When looking for this type of image, the most flexible to use is the CCo.
 “CC0 enables scientists, educators, artists and other creators and owners of copyright or database-protected content to waive those interests in their works and thereby place them as completely as possible in the public domain, so that others may freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.”

-More Than 30 Sites Which Offer Free Images
+More Than 30 Sites THAT Offer Free Images

 1. Pixabay.
 Pixaby is one of the largest sites of public domain images.
 Attribution is not required for these images.